Interactive Program Synthesis for Modeling Collaborative Physical Activities from Narrated Demonstrations: Results

 \subsection{Statistical Analysis Method}

 Wilcoxon signed-rank test~\cite{Woolson2007} was used to evaluate to conduct one-sided hypothesis test on whether alignment improved post-feedback within subjects.
-Wilcoxon test was used instead of paired t-test because the resulting distribution of metric values were non-Gaussian.
+Wilcoxon test was used instead of paired t-test because participants were sampled from non-Gaussian distribution, with particular set of skills (e.g. playing in competitive or semi-professional soccer leagues).
 The \texttt{scipy.stats.wilcoxon} function from the SciPy library was used.